Guinea–Soviet Union relations: Guinea–Soviet policy goals

-Soviet Development Model
+Soviet development model

 Economy

 While there were many successes to implementation of decolonization policies including shifts in political power and governmental structures, Guinea struggled in the economic sector.
 The Soviets were eager to provide aid and support for economic growth.
 This economic assistance was given without regulations on its use, allowing aid to be used for show pieces such as printing plants, jets, sports stadiums, and hotels, rather than on the improvement of Guinean productivity.
 Moscow was highly dissatisfied with Guinea's use of funds for inefficient projects that did little to improve the country's economy.
 In addition to aid being inefficiently used, Russian agricultural equipment was also poorly made and inapt for Guinea, further impeding the advancement of productivity.

 The USSR lacked adequate knowledge of Guinea's unique geographical economy.
 Colonial domination left African economies underdeveloped and heavily reliant on one sided trade with exports of raw materials to Western countries.
 As a result, the Soviet economic aid failed to create an efficient monetary system.
 Furthermore, the USSR had provided low quality machines and equipment, hampering Guinea's production and trade.
 Soviet economic intervention was overall unsuccessful and much more expensive for the Soviets than anticipated.
 Ultimately, this led to the abandonment of Guinea by the Soviets.

 Guinea, built upon colonial dependency, was determined to break from its European economic decent and foster development.
 In an attempt to develop their national economy, Guinea set up trade monopolies which resulted in extreme costs for their consumers, high levels of corruption, and black markets.
 Guinea was also confronted with the relatively low value of their currency and the subsequent impact on trade.
 Guinean officials would often smuggle goods across borders and sell them for higher currency prices to compensate for the value of currency.

-Soviet Military Assistance
+Soviet military assistance

 From 1959 onwards, Guinea received military aid from the Soviet Union and its satellite states.
 Soon after the opening of the Soviet Embassy in Conakry, Guinea received free arms from Czechoslovakia, along with a group of advisers.
 The supplies included 6,000 rifles, 6,000 hand grenades, 1,000 automatic handguns, about 500 bazookas, 20 heavy machine guns, 6 mortars, 6 small cannons, as well as 10 large tents, 10 sidecars, 5 field kitchens, and 2 armored Škodas, all supplied to a Guinean army of 3500 soldiers.
 According to French intelligence, “the value of only the first batch [of Czechoslovakian weapons] exceeds Guinea’s entire military budget.”
 The Guinean Army increased further during the Portuguese invasion of Conakry.
 Reports indicate that additional tanks, armored personnel carriers, and artillery were provided by the Soviets and the Communist Bloc.